DevExpress/devextreme-demos/JSDemos/Demos/PivotGrid/IntegratedFieldChooser/description.md

 ### Enable Search

-Users can search the All Fields section if you enable the **fieldChooser**.[allowSearch](/Documentation/ApiReference/UI_Components/dxPivotGrid/Configuration/fieldChooser/#allowSearch) property as shown in this demo.
+Users can search in the All Fields section if you enable the **fieldChooser**.[allowSearch](/Documentation/ApiReference/UI_Components/dxPivotGrid/Configuration/fieldChooser/#allowSearch) property as shown in this demo.
 In addition, you can specify the [searchTimeout](/Documentation/ApiReference/UI_Components/dxPivotGrid/Configuration/fieldChooser/#searchTimeout) property to delay the search.